arshambh/Snake-Game/README.md

 [Insert screenshots of your game here]

 ## About:
 This Snake Game is a Python implementation of the classic arcade game.
-It is created by [Your Name] and released under the [License Type] license.
+It is created by Arsham Behbahani and released under the Open source license license.

 ## Contributions:
 Contributions are welcome!
 If you have any suggestions for improvements or new features, feel free to open an issue or create a pull request.